-Furthermore, and just as importantly, the proposed location at Wahroonga is one of the most densely-populated school districts in Sydney and Australia.
+Furthermore, and just as importantly, the proposed location at Wahroonga is one of the most denselypopulated school districts in Sydney and Australia.
 There are 9,300 school students attending 23 schools (mostly primary schools and preschools) within close proximity of the stack.

-As I outline further below, it is the young children that are at the most risk of serious health effects from vehicle emissions.
+It is young children that are at the most risk of serious health effects from vehicle emissions.
 It has been documented that vehicle emissions permanently impair the development of children's lungs, and that this is irreversible even after exposure to pollution ceases.
 The unique physiology of children, such as increased respiratory rate, also makes them more susceptible to the effects of air pollution.